Telehandler Training

 Telehandler Course Breakdown

-The following list is the elements that make up a novice telehandler course.
-For experienced operators, safety refresher and conversion courses the list would be shorter.
+For experienced, safety refresher and conversion trainees, the list would be shorter.

 - Course induction